 Let’s say you’re trying to find the right influencers for your brand.
 You can create a report that will contain only graphs containing information about influencers (e.g. Top influencers by a number of mentions, Top influencers by source, etc.).

 Then, to get a better overview, you can add graphs containing influencers from different competitors.
+This means that you can get a brand analysis and a competitive analysis all in one report.

 Custom reports with custom charts